slettli/team-local-tactics/README.md

 Based upon the now antiquated team-local-tactics, but converted to work over networks.
 The basic concept is suspiciously alike a game with a similar name, but this is a simpler rock-paper-scissors-esque implementation that plays in the terminal.

+I've ran and tested this using four terminals on MacOS, with Python 3.10.2.

 ## Prerequisites
 * python (3.10.2 recommended)
 * rich